Raising a child is one of the most rewarding and challenging things you can do in life.

 - Greetings.
 You are the center of your toddler’s universe, and so when you go away for any reason, it’s a moment of great joy when you return.
 Screaming and rushing into your arms are ways to express joy and happiness.
 It’s also a great relief because you’ve returned, reinforcing their confidence in your trustworthiness and reliability.

 - Rituals.
-Toddlers are struggling to make sense of the world, and so they like things to be orderly.
-Engaging in rituals and routines with you helps them set their compasses while reinforcing their relationship with you.
+Toddlers are struggling to make sense of the world, so they like things to be orderly.
+Engaging in rituals and routines helps them set their compasses while reinforcing their relationship with you.

 What your little one might do to surprise you

 - Dawdling.
 Inexperienced parents might find it frustrating when toddlers seem completely disinterested in getting from Point A to Point B and are easily distracted by the slightest thing.
-Not to worry – they’re usually just stalling to make sure that they have more of your undivided attention.
-They love being with you, and so going places and doing things can be a little unnerving.
+They’re usually just stalling to make sure that they have more of your undivided attention.
+They love being with you, so going places and doing things can be unnerving.

 - Food messes.
 This is a time of great curiosity and learning, and food provides a full curriculum because of the various textures, colors, and flavors.
 Mashing it, plastering it on their faces or heads, or even throwing it is a wonderful way to explore and learn.
 Sharing the messy discoveries with you is another sign of love and affection.